Buying a Massage Chair? Ask yourself these questions first.

 Are Massage Chairs Good For Your Health?

 It may seem late to ask this question.
 And maybe you think you know.
-Perhaps it’s the backdrop to your reading this article in the first place.
+Perhaps it’s the driver for reading this article about buying a massage chair in the first place.

 There is a great deal of information and research to explore here.
 You can expect positive answers if you search for information on retailers’ sites.
 Instead, look for consumer guides like this one that do not include a marketing pitch.
 URLs ending in “.edu” might be less biased, as well.